ably77/knative-istio-tutorial/README.md

 * Closing connection 0
 ```

-You can double check that the pod has the istio sidecar proxy attached by checking `kubectl get pods` and using `kubectl describe` to check the pod events:
+We can double check that the pod has the istio sidecar proxy attached by checking `kubectl get pods` and using `kubectl describe` to check the pod events:
 ```
 % k get pods
 NAME                                      READY   STATUS    RESTARTS   AGE